Buddy's Garage: Summary

-The villain chases Cookie, Buddy the villain.
+The villain chases Cookie, and Buddy chases the villain.
 At a wall, the villain again takes Cookie, and an indignant Buddy is buried by tires from a shelf that the bruiser intentionally jostles.
 Freeing himself, Buddy is blasted with ash from the villain's (freshly re-fueled) automobile as it speeds away.
 Hastening back to the garage, Buddy starts after Cookie and her kidnapper with another vehicle.
 On the chase, Buddy and his enemy must pass two stopped trucks and freely ignore a "Road Closed" sign.
 Upon crashing into a large box of tools, the bruiser finds his back tires equipped with saws, which compromise the midsection of a wooden bridge.
 Passing through the same bridge, Buddy and his vehicle fall into the water below.
 The hook on the wench of Buddy's truck catches a fish, which then is pursued by hungry cats.

 Briefly losing the trail, Buddy speeds as never before once he catches on to Cookie's kidnapper, and, in the process, destroys a laundry truck, whose contents (ladies' undergarments) his vehicle then wears.
 Where the villain barely avoids a house, Buddy speeds on through it, taking with him a married couple abed.
 Cookie screams as Buddy approaches, and Buddy winds his truck's wench over to the car in front of him, cleverly snagging Cookie's shirt on it, and thereby carrying her over to his own vehicle.
 To the villain, he does the same, but does not rescues him.
 He instead lowers him to the back of the truck so much that his rear end is continually bumped by large rocks and yards of fence.
 Buddy releases the exhaust at Cookie's would-be captor and the two, safely in the vehicle, happily embrace.